Books

 Python Polars: The Definitive Guide

 Did you know?
-Thijs and I are colleagues at Xomnia, the very birthplace of Polars!
+Thijs and I used to be colleagues at Xomnia, the very birthplace of Polars!

 Data Science at the Command Line